UKCloud/documentation/articles/openshift/oshift-how-configure-portworx-volume-replication.md

 ### Intended audience

-This article assumes you have access to a Portworx integrated OpenShift 3.11 cluster (or later) and that you have cluster-admin rights.
+This article assumes you have access to a Portworx integrated OpenShift 3.11 cluster and that you have cluster-admin rights.
 It also assumes familiarity with `oc`, the OpenShift command-line client.
 For one of the steps you will also need to have `jq` installed.

 If you're interested in a free 30 day trial of Portworx, raise a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.